-The standard approach to evaluation of the Holevo information is to assume that Eve holds a purification of $\hat{\rho}_{AB}$ and use the property of extremality of Gaussian states~\cite{Miguel:prl:2006,Cerf:prl:2006} to estimate the upper bound of the Holevo information from the covariance matrix $\Sigma_{\ind{AB}}$.
+The standard approach to the evaluation of Holevo information is to assume that Eve holds a purification of $\hat{\rho}_{AB}$ and use the extremality property of Gaussian states~\cite{Miguel:prl:2006,Cerf:prl:2006} to estimate the upper bound of the Holevo information from the covariance matrix $\Sigma_{\ind{AB}}$.

 In the untrusted-noise scenario, where additional noise responsible for detection imperfections is assumed to be accessible to Eve, the density matrix $\hat{\rho}_{\ind{AB}}$ should be modified.
 In our case, the noisy POVMs (see Eqs.~\eqref{eq:homodyne-povm} and~\eqref{eq:Pi_G-gen-x1x2}) are generated from the POVMs of ideal measurements by applying the dual of a Gaussian quantum channel of the following form